How Protein Before Bed Aids Recovery

 Slow-Digesting vs. Fast-Digesting Proteins

 Not all proteins work the same way.
 Casein protein, for instance, is a slow-digesting option.
 It forms a gel in your stomach, which slows down its absorption.
 This steady release of amino acids provides your muscles with a continuous supply of nutrients while you sleep.
-On the other hand, whey protein is absorbed quickly, which means it might not keep your amino acid levels steady throughout the night.
+On the other hand, whey protein is absorbed quickly, which means it might not keep your amino acid levels steady throughout the night — though recent research suggests both can be effective when consumed before bed.

 Protein-Rich Meal and Snack Options